-International and European Law: International Trade and Investment Law (LLM track)
+International Trade and Investment Law (International and European Law)

 The International Trade and Investment Law track of the Master's programme in International and European Law deals with two aspects of international economic law.